aws-samples/shopfloor-connectivity/docs/core/target-configuration.md

 ### Metrics

-Metrics configuration for the protocol adapter
+Defines the configuration settings for collecting and reporting metrics from the protocol adapter.
+This allows monitoring and measurement of the target adapter's performance and behavior using the specified metrics configuration parameters.

 Type: [MetricsSourceConfiguration](./metrics-source-configuration.md)